 Get to know me…

-I’m a Brighton-based writer, living with my partner, two wild children under five and a cockapoo named Scout.
+I’m a Norwich-based writer, living with my partner, two wild children under five and a cockapoo named Scout.

 I’ve been freelancing since 2017, and I absolutely love it.
 It gives me the work-life balance I need - and the space to focus on my creative film projects in between client work.